JoseArias31/Database-Design/README.md

 * Customer: The person who order the document(s)
 * Orders: The record of a customer’s order for document printing and sending
 * Files: Documents uploaded by customer(s)
-* Print day: Date where the documents were printed and ready to send
 * Delivery service: The company responsible for delivering orders made by customer(s).
 * Tracking number: The unique tracking number per order made by customer(s)